imdeepmind/NeuralPy/docs/DOCS.md

 - Robust Ecosystem
 - Cloud Support

 NeuralPy is a high-level library that works on top of PyTorch.
 It provides easy to use, powerful and interactive APIs that can be used to build state-of-the-art models.
-As it works on top of PyTorch, NerualPy supports both CPU and GPU and can perform numerical operations very efficiently.
+As it works on top of PyTorch, NeuralPy supports both CPU and GPU and can perform numerical operations very efficiently.

 Here are some highlights of NeuralPy:
 - Provides an easy interface that is suitable for fast prototyping, learning, and research